yumemi-inc/Tart/README.md

 Take a simple counter as an example.
 First, prepare classes for *State*, *Action*, and *Event*.

-- *State*: state of the UI
-- *Action*: action on the UI by the application user
-- *Event*: event that is notified to the UI

 ```kt
 data class CounterState(val count: Int) : State